 The newer weighted blankets, however, are easily washed, just follow label directions.
 Manufacturers know their products and want to help you keep your weighted blanket clean and performing well.

 Consider a Cover

 You can cut down on the frequency with which your weighted blanket needs to be washed by adding a cover.
 Duvet covers, essentially two sheets sewn together, are readily available and easy to machine wash and dry.
 They act as a protective barrier for dirt, hair, small amounts of liquid, and food.
+Weighted blanket covers are another option that act as a protective layer that also adds extra comfort and softness.
 You can easily slide your weighted blanket inside the cover, and it will not lessen the effectiveness of the blanket.

 Prepare Your Weighted Blanket for Washing

 If it is the first time you are washing your blanket, and the cover has color, you can add up to half a cup of salt or vinegar to the wash water to help stabilize the color so it doesn’t fade.
 This is only necessary for the first washing.